Daniel-KM/Omeka-S-module-Contribute/README.md

 Correction (module for Omeka S)
 ===============================

-[Correction] is a module for [Omeka S] that allows visitors to correct metadata the resources without access to the admin board.
+[Correction] is a module for [Omeka S] that allows visitors to correct, complete or translate metadata of the resources without access to the admin board.
+Access to the edit page is controlled by a token, that you can send to your users.

 Installation